The Best Running Watches For Those Who Want It All

 Suunto vs. Apple vs. Garmin vs. Coros vs. Polar

-In summary then, If you’re looking for an all-round performer that has feature-rich navigation, On-wrist HR + Pulse OX, a long battery life of up to 50 hours with GPS, and a very comprehensive online platform to store and analyze your activities then the Garmin Fenix 7S/7 is my recommended choice.
+In summary then, If you’re looking for an all-round performer that has feature-rich navigation, On-wrist HR + Pulse OX, a long battery life suitable for most runners, and a very comprehensive online platform to store and analyze your activities then the Garmin Forerunner 965 is my recommended choice.

-If on the other hand, you don’t think you need all those features, and would prefer a less expensive, durable running watch that has an impressive battery life and a simple interface, then the Suunto 9 Baro or the Coros Apex are both great choices.
+If on the other hand, you don’t think you need all those features, and would prefer a less expensive, durable running watch that still has strong GPS connectivity and an impressive battery life, then the Coros Apex 2 Pro could be a good option for you.

 For the extreme endurance athletes seeking best-in-class ultra-specific training and recovery features, plus exceptional battery life, the Garmin Enduro is built with you in mind.